amd/ZenDNN/zendnnl/gtests/Readme.md

 ## **Future Enhancements**
 - Add dynamic tolerance values based on tensor dimensions, data type, and value range.
 - Implement a command-line parser to avoid hardcoding parameters.

->ZenDNN* : ZenDNN is currently undergoing a strategic re-architecture and refactoring to enhance performance, maintainability, and scalability.